Using a Reverse Mortgage for Home Renovations

 There's no expiration on your credit line.
 Use it this year, next year, or a decade from now.
 It's there when you need it.

-Do renovations help your equity?
+Do renovations actually help your equity?

 Smart renovations can increase your home's value — which means the gap between what your home is worth and what you owe stays wider.
 That's good news for you and your heirs.